The Nature of Technological Progress

 Harnessing the Power of Technology

-Technology is best imagined as a vehicle with society behind the wheel.
-At this fork in the road, we may not be able to slow down, but we can steer.
-If technology is a double-edged sword, then all we have to do is sharpen one side and dull the other, so to speak.
+Technology can be imagined as the vehicle that is steered by society.
+As technology improves in both price-performance and ability (as predicted by Moore’s Law), we may not be able to slow down, but we can steer.
+If technology is a double-edged sword, then all we have to do is make it work for us – sharpen one side and dull the other, so to speak.
 To achieve this, we must agree on a social contract – a new set of guidelines to govern the use of technology and optimize its benefits.

 We Direct Technology